sm4sa/moralpain_dev/README.md

 ```bash
 flutter doctor
 ```
 If the above command fails make sure the install location is on your path.
+You might have to exit from your terminal/shell and restart it.
+Also, at least on OSX, you might be asked to approve the installation of additional XCode software on your machine.
+Proceed to approve installation of this software on your machine.

 Next, we want to install a phone emulator.
 Here we will install an android device. iOS device emulation can only be done on macs.